dsully/perl-crypt-openssl-pkcs12/README.md

 # INCOMPATIBILITIES

-Currently the library only supports OpenSSL 1.X.X
+Currently the library has been updated to support both OpenSSL 1.X.X and OpenSSL 3.X.X

-The library has not been tested with OpenSSL 3.X.X and is not expected to work with this version at this time

 # BUGS AND LIMITATIONS